 - Automating certification processes (if required)

 Once you decided that you need CMMS, the next logical thing to do is to check if the current ERP system that is installed and implemented in your company has a maintenance module.
 Why?
-First – since in most cases, ERP systems already contain records about your assets and second -since eventually, maintenance processes have significant influence on budget and they are tightly connected financial processes.
-I strongly recommend to consult you ERP experts on that.
+First – since in most cases, ERP systems already contain records about your assets, and second -since eventually, maintenance processes have a significant influence on budget, and they are tightly connected to financial processes.
+I strongly recommend consulting your ERP experts on that.

 If your ERP system does not have a maintenance module, or in case it does not fit your specific needs, you can choose a CMMS based on the processes mentioned above, but also based on:

-- The number of users that will work on the system (as oppose to number of company employees)
+- The number of users that will work on the system (as opposed to the number of company employees)